MrWolfZ/simplux/README.md

 ### browser-router

-- allow defining global query parameters
 - configuration parameter for setting URL at start or end of navigation (or not at all); also add these as navigation options
 - configuration parameter for replacing browser history entry; also add these as navigation options
 - allow ?[, [?, &[, and [& for optional query parameters
 - add support for base href in history mode

+- support object query properties
 - add type tests
 - add support for setting hash parameter in history mode
 - add support for hash mode